 Aquarium Plants Type

 However, the decision on LED lights depends significantly on the type of plants you will add.

 Generally, aquarium plants can be categorized into low-light, medium-light, and high-light plants.

-For instance, if your plants are low light plants, you will need low light for them.
-Makes sense, doesn’t it?
+For instance, if your plants are low-light, you will need low light.
+Makes sense.